 The Black farmer and his father bought the family homestead in 1970, taking a loan from what was then the Production Credit Association of Stockton, Kansas.

 USDA’s farm loan lending agency refused to even give them an application to fill out, said Bates, one of the original named plaintiffs in the Pigford lawsuit.
 He received, as he puts it, “not a penny” from that settlement.

-Three years before his death, the former president of the Production Credit Association swore in a 2012 affidavit that there was a plan to get Bates “out of farming.”
-Elvin D. Keiswetter said in that affidavit that the lender’s board decided it would “rather foreclose, even if they lost money” than take Bates’ money, regardless if it was paid on the notes.
+Three years before the former president of the Production Credit Association died, he swore in a 2012 affidavit that there was a plan to get Bates “out of farming.”
+Elvin D. Keiswetter said that the lender’s board decided it would “rather foreclose, even if they lost money” than take Bates’ money, regardless if it was paid on the notes.

 The result: a lack of access to money, because lenders are usually reluctant to extend credit without a clear title to the land.
 Congress authorized in the 2018 farm bill language that would ease loans to those farmers.
 But it was not until this year that USDA actually funded a $67 million heirs relending program to resolve land ownership and succession issues.